everii-Group/mocoapp-api-docs/sections/projects.md

 }
 ```

+{: .note }
-⚠ All costs are in the account's main currency, it might differ from the budget and billable items!
+All costs are in the account's main currency, it might differ from the budget and billable items!